Parable of the Good Samaritan

 1. Think about what the first two passersby decided in this story.
 Make a list by finishing this sentence, “The first two passersby didn’t help because they didn’t want to lose their…”

-2. Now think about what the Samaritan decided.
-What ways did the Samaritan help the man?
+2. Now, think about what the Samaritan decided.
+In what ways did the Samaritan help the man?
 What did his help cost him?
-Make a list, including his time, his energy and his resources.
+Make a list, including his time, his energy, and his resources.